karmicwind/sep315/labs/04-incident-response.md

 Step 2.

- Work through the need for a networking change.
+ Work through the networking change requirement.
 In a datacenter this could take a significant amount of time.
 This will be much quicker.
 How do we correct the Security Group?
-We use a similar Lambda function to that.
+We use a similar Lambda function to the above.

 ### **Breadcrumbs**